eginer/quantum_package/docs/source/modules/scf_utils.rst

     Calculated HF energy

-.. option:: no_oa_or_av_opt
+.. option:: frozen_orb_scf

-    If true, leave the active orbitals untouched in the SCF procedure
+    If true, leave untouched all the orbitals defined as core and optimize all the orbitals defined as active with qp_set_mo_class

     Default: False